icaro56/js-challenge/README.md

 -   `npm run code-style-check` - run's eslint and prettier check on your code

 For vscode users - ctrl ( or ⌘ ) + shift + b will run the watch build as its set as default vscode task

+## Production

+After execute the command `npm run build`, enter in folder `dist` using a Terminal and execute the command `http-server`